dexidp/dex/docs/enhancements/cel-expressions-2026-02-28.md

     Key string `json:"key"`
     // Value is a CEL expression evaluating to dyn — the claim value.
     Value string `json:"value"`
+    // Condition is an optional CEL expression evaluating to bool.
+    // When set, the claim is only included in the token if the condition
+    // evaluates to true.
+If omitted, the claim is always included.
+    Condition string `json:"condition,omitempty"`
 }
 ```